helgridly/finstuff/_posts/2021-02-19-understanding-NOPE.md

 **Important Thing #1: MMs respond to option sales by taking positions in the underlying.**

-They do this in order to "net zero" their portfolio and insulate themselves from the risk of price movements.
+They do this as part of their effort to "net zero" their portfolio and insulate themselves from the risk of price movements.
 Doing things to protect yourself from risk is called **hedging**.

 ### Um, the price isn't going to move just once, though...